sinanatra/kirby-starterkit/README.md

 You will apply the changes to the following files/folders:
 + `www` folder and its subfolders: the main folder for Kirby coding.
 [Kirby documentation](https://getkirby.com/docs/reference) will be really useful to help you here.
 + `src` folder and its subfolders: every file that is here will be compile to the `www/assets` folder.
 You will already find `scss` and `js` folders where you can code your stylesheets (with SCSS/CSS) and your scripts (with JS).
 You might have to add `fonts` and `images` folders for font and image files that are linked to your CSS files.
-In `scss` folder, you will already find my [SCSS Starterkit](https://github.com/sinanatra/scss-starterkit), very useful if you want to configure you website really easily.
+In `scss` folder, you will already find my [SCSS Starterkit](https://github.com/sinanatra/scss-starterkit), very useful if you want to configure your website easily.

-All other files can obviously be modified, **if you know what you are doing!!!**

 ## Contribute